The legendary Jefferson Avenue IHOP that was once a hotspot for Detroit's power brokers has quietly closed.

 New York-based Chenega IH, LLC earlier this year purchased it along with the 14 other standalone IHOPs in metro Detroit.
 Local businessman Saber Ammori bought the Rivertown building for $1.6 million in January.

 Politicos, developers and community leaders frequently met there.
 Motown music played and Anita Baker's records and images were on display.
-According to an old New York Times report, in 1995, the IHOP had the highest sales of all of the chain's Midwest locations.
+According to an old New York Times report, in 1995, the IHOP had the highest sales among the chain's Midwest locations.

 For about two years, Mr. Bridgforth, like his wife a Detroit native, lobbied the headquarters of International House of Pancakes in Glendale, Calif., to put one of its more than 600 restaurants in downtown Detroit.
 Mr. Bridgforth believes the chain balked because "it was the excuse for the fear of crime in urban communities."
 Finally, the day after Mr. Bridgforth threatened to sue, the company agreed to his plan.
 Mr. Bridgforth agreed to hire a security guard for the restaurant during evening hours.

 Bridgforth's effort was locally controversial, however, as construction of the IHOP reportedly required the demolition of a historic house.
-The city rescinded an initial demo permit issued to Bridgeforth and Baker in error, but a year later the Detroit Historic Commission approved a new demo request in the last minute and with no notice for public input, according to Curbed.
+The city rescinded an initial demo permit that was issued to Bridgforth and Baker in error, but a year later the Detroit Historic Commission approved a new demo request in the last minute and with no notice for public input, according to Curbed.

 We were unable to immediately reach the new franchise group to learn exactly why the restaurant closed.